AlaDyn172/opskins-expresstrade-tutorial/README.md

         socket.on('message', function(msg) {
             toastr.info(msg);
 ```
-Put on PUTTY `node site.js`
-And now you can try to put your tradeurl!
+Now you can test the tradeurl thing by stopping and starting again your `server.js` with the following commands: `CTRL+C` *to stop your current server* and `node server.js` *to start again the server.js file*.

-## 12. Now we update the global variables again.
+## 12. Update the global variables from `server.js` file

-We update them to add the message of when a person is already registered:

-Eliminate the line of code: `console.log(users);`

-And we would add a new line of code first and the global variables would look like this:
+The server.js will look like this:

 ```javascript
 var users = {};